-Living in a big city can sometimes make a person feel a bit trapped.
-Without regular access to open space, surfaces other than concrete and asphalt and trees growing outside of an area designated as a public park, even the most hearty city dweller can start to feel a bit claustrophobic.
+While there are a number of benefits to living in a big city, it can make an active person feel trapped every once in a while.
+Without regular access to open areas, surfaces other than concrete and minimal park space, even the happiest city dweller can start to feel a bit claustrophobic.

 Hit Up an Outdoor Retailer

-Before going too far, though, let's start with the obvious.
-One of the best resources urban-bound outdoor junkies have at their disposal is a good gear and equipment retailer.
-There are REI locations all over the country—and many of them offer information sessions, courses, and different events (some free, some for a fee) that will either get you out and about or give you an idea of the best ways to escape city limits.
+One of the best resources for urban-bound outdoor junkies is a gear and equipment retailer.
+There are stores all over the country, and many of them offer information sessions, courses, and different events.
+While some are free, and others cost you, it gives you a chance to talk with others who have found ways to escape the city.

 Find a Meetup

-Venture into the less obvious with an outdoors meetup.
-In the New York City area, there are hundreds of groups devoted to hiking, biking, camping, climbing, kayaking, paddling, and enjoying the outdoors in every way imaginable—the sheer number of groups may be proof in and of itself of just how confining city life can sometimes be.
+Find new ways to escape the city with an outdoors MeetUp.
+In the New York City area, there are hundreds of groups devoted to hiking, biking, camping, climbing, kayaking, paddling, and enjoying the outdoors in every way imaginable.

-Finding a group puts you in touch with like-minded people and can be a great way to get to know a new place or a new activity.
-If you'd rather fly solo, or stay a little more local, try finding out what's happening in your own backyard.
-If your city has an Audubon center, botanical gardens, walking tours or even a zoo, then you've got an easy outdoors escape that won't take you too far afield.
-These options may a bit less physically taxing, but they can be the perfect choice for a family activity, or just a day when relaxing is a higher priority than racking up endorphins.
+If you'd rather fly solo, or stay local, take a look at what's happening in your own backyard.
+See if your city has an Audubon center, botanical gardens, walking tours or even a zoo.
+This is an easy outdoors escape that won't take you too far.
+These options are perfect for a family activity, or a day when relaxing is a higher priority than racking up endorphins.